fraluc06/Burnmail/README.md

 $ burnmail m
 # Opens interactive TUI with message list
 # Use arrow keys to navigate, Enter to read messages

+$ burnmail m list
+# Shows classic list view of messages
+# Use arrow keys to select, Enter to read

+$ burnmail m ls
+# Same as list, shorter alias
 ```

 ## Troubleshooting